amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/conditions.md

 echo "I have {count} {candy}"
 ```

-The ternary expression can of course be inlined when the expressions inside are short.
+To achieve an even more compact form, the ternary expression can be written inline when the expressions involved are concise.

 ```ab
 let candy = count > 1 then "candies" else "candy"
 ```

+This approach makes code concise and readable, especially for straightforward conditional assignments.